giginet/CustomKeyboardTextField/README.md

 CustomKeyboardTextField provides easy way to make TextField with custom keyboards.

-This library is under unstable.
-So interfaces might be changed.
+This library is under development so interfaces might change.

 # Demo